Identifying Best Candidates for Busbar Splitting: Results and discussion

 \subsubsection{Accuracy and Computational Efficiency}

 Using the 39-bus test case as an example, we first make some basic observations about the accuracy and computational effort associated with our approach.
-Fig.~\ref{fig:case_39_one_bus_per_time} plots the $\phi$-metric of each busbar(representing the sum of absolute LMP differences) against the reduction in generation cost achieved by splitting that bus.
-Each busbaris represented by two dots, where the blue dot represent the results achieved with an LPAC-OPF feasibility check and the green dot represents the results achieved with the AC-OPF feasibility check.
-We observe that there are some differences between the two models, but that the trends (e.g. busbars with highest $\phi$ values and highest generation cost reductions) are similar.
-This shows that the LPAC-BuS has sufficient accuracy to be used for topology optimization.
+Fig.~\ref{fig:case_39_one_bus_per_time} plots the $\phi$-metric of each busbar (representing the sum of absolute LMP differences across all the branches connected to the selected busbar) against the reduction in generation cost achieved by splitting that bus.
+Each busbar is represented by two dots, where the blue dot represents the results achieved with an LPAC-OPF feasibility check (FC) and the green dot represents the results achieved with the AC-OPF FC.
+The FCs are run on the optimized topology computed through the LPAC-BuS model.

+We observe that there are some differences between the two models, but that the trends (e.g. busbars with the highest $\phi$ values and the highest generation cost reductions) are similar.
+This shows that topology optimization through the LPAC-BuS model provides results that are sufficiently accurate to reduce the total costs of an AC-FC compared to the AC-OPF of the original topology.
+Therefore, the LPAC-BuS model computes topologies that are optimal and lead to a reduction in total costs compared to the original topology, even for AC-OPF formulations.

-Regarding computational efficiency, the whole optimization process (splitting one busbar per time with LPAC-BuS, plus AC- and LPAC-FC) took 11.4~s, confirming the efficiency of the proposed LPAC-BuS model.
+Regarding computational efficiency, the whole optimization process (splitting one busbar per time with LPAC-BuS, plus AC-FC and LPAC-FC) took 11.4~s, confirming the efficiency of the proposed LPAC-BuS model.